Maryland Route 387

 Maryland Route 387 (MD 387) is a state highway in the U.S. state of Maryland.
-Known as Spa Road, the highway runs 1.68 mi from the beginning of state maintenance near Ferry Point Road north to MD 450 and MD 435 in Annapolis.
+Known as Spa Road, the highway runs 1.68 mi from the beginning of state maintenance near Ferry Point Road north to MD 450 and MD 435 in Annapolis in Anne Arundel County.
 MD 387 was constructed in the late 1920s.
 Much of the highway was transferred from state to municipal maintenance in the mid-1970s.

 Route description

 MD 387 begins at the end of state maintenance just north of the junction of Ferry Point Road and Harness Creek Road.
 Both roads serve residential communities on the South River.
 The state highway heads north as a two-lane undivided road.
 Just north of Old Forest Drive, which is unsigned MD 788A, MD 387 enters the city of Annapolis and becomes municipally maintained.
 The highway has an oblique intersection with Forest Drive just north of the city limits.
 MD 387 temporarily gains a second lane southbound and a center turn lane between its intersection with Hilltop Lane and its crossing of Spa Creek.
 The highway gains a center turn lane again north of the creek and veers northeast between historic Wiley H. Bates High School and the Ballet Theatre of Maryland.
 MD 387 reaches its northern terminus at the Westgate Circle roundabout at the southeast corner of Annapolis National Cemetery.
 MD 450 (West Street) forms the east and west legs of the roundabout; the north leg is MD 435 (Taylor Avenue).
 A one-lane spur from MD 387 to eastbound MD 450 serves as frontage along the south side of the roundabout.